 Posted by Lisa Amstutz on Monday, February 27, 2017 - 11:00 | Follow me

-As with fashion, workplace communication sees trends come and go.
+Just as it is with fashion and food, workplace communication sees trends come and go.
 The field of finance and accounting has certainly been privy to some of the changing methods used to convey messages and data across a company.

-Here’s an overview of how workplace communication has changed throughout the years, as well as which means make for the most effective communication for both employees and managers today.
+Here’s an overview of how workplace communication has changed throughout the years, as well as the most effective communication styles for both employees and managers today.

 Traditionalists (born 1925 to 1945)